 Recovery of transport and/or service plane should not be reliant on external entities or mechanisms, e.g.

-NSA should not be depend on other NSAs to recover from (i.e. route around) a local transport plane failure (under the control of it’s NRM).
+NSA should not be dependent on other NSAs to recover from (i.e. route around) a local transport plane failure (under the control of it’s NRM).

 NSA recovering from a hard failure error condition cannot depend on peer NSAs to reconstruct it’s state.